SpartnerNL/Laravel-Excel/docs/export/column-formatting.md

 # Formatting columns

 You can easily format an entire column, by using `WithColumnFormatting`.
-In case you want something more complicated, it's suggested to use the `AfterSheet` event to directly interact with the underlying `Worksheet` class.
+In case you want something more custom, it's suggested to use the `AfterSheet` event to directly interact with the underlying `Worksheet` class.

 ```php